yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 Customize the SEO and Google Search Console information in the index.html file.

-1. Open the `public/index.html` file in your forked repository
+1. Open the `index.html` file in the home directory of your forked repository
 2. Replace the following information with your GitHub username or full name:
    - Change the content inside the `<title>` tag to your name
    - Edit the `content` attribute of `<meta name="description">` to match your research